San Lanfranco, Pavia

-San Lanfranco is a Romanesque-style Roman Catholic church and former abbey, located on via San Lanfranco Vescovo, 4/6, just west of the town center of Pavia, region of Lombardy, Italy.
+San Lanfranco is a Romanesque-style Catholic church and former abbey, located on via San Lanfranco Vescovo, 4/6, just west of the town center of Pavia, region of Lombardy, Italy.

 History

 A paleochristian church at the site, dedicated to the Holy Sepulcher (Santo Sepolcro) was located near here, and the first documentation of a monastery here date to 1090.
 The monastery became associated with the Vallumbrosan Order, and hosted the bishop Lanfranco Beccaria, till his death in 1198.
 Pope Alexander III elevated Lanfranco to sainthood the next year.
 This church, which held his relics, was rebuilt starting about this time, and leading to consecration in 1236, with the bell-tower dating to 1237, and the facade to 1257.
 The small cloister was designed in 1476 by the architect Giovanni Antonio Amadeo.
 Amadeo also designed and sculpted the elements of the Arca di San Lanfranco which serves as funereal monument and tomb to the saint.

 Located outside the walls of Pavia, the abbey was frequently requisitioned by armies besieging the town.
 Over the years a number of events, including floods and fires, damaged the church and abbey.
 During the Siege of Pavia in 1524, which ended in the Battle of 1525, the King of France Francis I established his headquarters in the monastery.
 Soon after 1782, the monastery was suppressed and the church was transformed into a parish.